Huegoxaga/notes/finance/related-concepts.md

   - Use annual worth analysis by converting present values and one-time values on the timeline to equivalent uniform values
     - For projects with infinite length, use `A = Pi`
     - For irregular cash disbursements over the analysis period it is convenient to convert them to a present worth cost, rather than using the annual worth cost approach
-    - When doing anuual worth analysis for infinite series invloving tax, before-tax cash flow can be converted to an after-tax cash flow using factors
+    - The following factors are useful when calculating the the PW of assets involve infinite tax savings from depreciation, applied with half year rules
-      - Multiply costs and revenues by (1 – tax rate)
+      - For non-depreciable costs and revenues simply multiply (1 – tax rate) by itself
-      - Multiply depreciable capital investments by Capital Tax Factor (`CTF`)
+      - The PW of capital investment add the tax savings from depreciation equals Capital Tax Factor (`CTF`) multiply by itself
         - `CTF` = `1 – [tax rate * CCA Rate(1 + Interest Rate/2)]/[(Interest Rate + CCA Rate)(1 + Interest Rate)]`
-      - Multiply proceeds from disposal by Capital Salvage Factor (`CSF`)
+      - The PW of salvaged aseet adding the loss of tax saving by multiply proceeds from disposal by Capital Salvage Factor (`CSF`)
         - `CSF` = `1 – Tax Rate * CCA Rate/(Interest Rate + CCA Rate)`

 #### Rate of Return

-- All below comparsions are refer to the investor model where a large initial cost and regular cash inflow, high interest rate will depreciate the PW of the cash inflow and cause the project to lose money
+- All below comparsions are refer to the investor model where a large initial cost and regular cash inflow (similar to deposit money into saving accounts)
-  - For a borrower model, there is a large initial gain and regular cash outflow, high interest rate will depreciate the PW of the cash outflow and cause the borrower to save money
+  - For a borrower model, there is a large initial gain and regular cash outflow
   - For the borrower model every comparsion conclusion is opposite from the investor model
 - Minimum Acceptable Rate of Return (MARR) uses a interest rate to represent the actual equivalent opportunity cost of an investment
   - It is the minimum rate of return required for any project to be accepted.
 Other wise, just save the cash in a bank and earn the interest
+  - When using `MARR` for present worth analysis, pick the project that yields highest PW value
   - MARR represent the basic rate of return from other invest opportunities
   - When tax is considered during calculation
     - the exact method use the after-tax amount for all cash flows in the `MARR` calculations
     - the approximated method multiply (1 - tax rate) by the `MARR` (before-tax `MARR`) result to get the after tax `MARR`
+  - When inflation is considered, `actual MARR = real MARR + f + real MARR * f` where `f` is the inflation rate
+    - `actual MARR` is the `MARR` before calculating inflation
+    - `read MARR` is the `MARR` after calculating inflation
+  - The logic for calculating before/after tax `IRR` and real/actual `IRR`
 - Internal Rate of Return (`IRR`) is the interest rate at which the present worth and equivalent uniform annual worth are equal to zero
   - From an investor perspective, if the IRR exceeds the MARR, the investment is economic.
 If it is less than the MARR, the investment is uneconomic
   - The IRR is the interest rate at which the benefits are equivalent to the costs